adavijit/Problem-solving-and-algorithms/README.md

 # Problem solving-Data Structures-Algorithms

 Hi, I am Avijit Das.
-I completed my B.Tech from Rcc Institute Of Information Technology.
+I am pursuing my B.Tech from Rcc Institute Of Information Technology.

 In this repository I have tried to solve as many problem as possoble related to data structure and algorithm.